devmiro/m-n8n-templates/gsc-ai-seo-writer/readme.md

 - Provides actionable insights to improve your content.
 - Tracks historical performance for each article.
 - Saves significant time and effort, allowing you to focus on creating better content.

+## Important Information:
+This template uses the BigQuery node and works only if you have the Bulk Data Export enabled and also BigQuery in your Google Cloud Console configured.
+You can either watch [this video](https://youtu.be/DlhXvS2Hsj4) or replace the BigQuery logic with [this](../get-google-search-console-data\readme.md) workflow template.